matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

 ./scripts/launch_synthetic_prefix_sst2.sh > ./job_launch_outputs/synthetic_prefix10_exp_sst2.txt
 ```

-We recommend monitoring the get_ood_canaries component logs in case this takes vry long, as some perplexity ranges might simply not be feasible given the choisen prefix.
+We recommend monitoring the get_ood_canaries component logs in case this takes very long, as some perplexity ranges might simply not be feasible given the chosen prefix.

 To then vizualize these results I recommend making a copy of `notebooks/ppl_exp_results_sst2.ipynb` and move from there.